 I was in Hong Kong, dining at a cha chaan teng.
 Literally translated as “tea restaurant,” these humble, retro diners have been serving no-nonsense comfort food since the 1950s.
 To the uninitiated or unprepared, eating at a cha chaan teng can be a jarring experience.
 You are made to share an impossibly small table with complete strangers.
 Servers can be a bit too brisk, too impersonal.
 Upon entering, one immediately feels the pressure to quickly sit, order, eat, pay and leave.
 Servers have no time to engage customers in idle chit-chat, let alone issue existential challenges.
 The fact that this server was bending these unwritten rules to ask me a riddle — so calmly and so nicely — was a surprise.

 Humans are naturally novelty-seeking animals.
-Whether it be music, art, fashion, even human relationships, most people, most of the time, are rarely satisfied with the status quo.
-We want new, and we want it often.
-The mantra of “new is better” is assumed to be a foregone conclusion and often passes unchallenged.
+Most people, most of the time, are rarely satisfied with the way things are.
+We want new, and we want it now.
+The mantra of “new is better” is assumed to be a foregone conclusion and often goes unchallenged.

 This is particularly true for technology.
-Many of us become reflexively obsessed with any and all new technologies and new ways of doing things, regardless of the utility or actual benefit they provide.
-The latest iPhone can be revealed to the world with giddy enthusiasm, and not 24 hours later people become dissatisfied, asking, “When can I get one that’s even better?”
+Many people become reflexively obsessed with any and all new technologies, regardless of their utility or the benefits they actually provide.
+The latest iPhone can be launched with giddy enthusiasm, and not even a day will pass before people become dissatisfied, asking, “When can I get one that’s even better?”
 It’s a constant grasping for more, an anticipation of what’s next, a hope for something more fulfilling.
 It’s a symptom of all human minds.